Patent-agent privilege exists for patent prosecution related communications

 - opinions on infringement.

 The above tasks represent a small subset of activities that patent attorneys perform for their clients.
 The role of a patent attorney involves more and is not necessary and incident to communicating with the patent office.
 For example, preparing a license agreement for a patent application or patent does not appear to be related to the prosecution of a patent application.
 Preparing an internal invention disclosure system wherein engineers would submit ideas for vetting and submission to the USPTO does not appear to be within the scope of the patent agent privilege.
 These tasks were not decided by Queen’s University case but would have to be litigated in order to know whether these activities are included in the patent-agent privilege.
 Nevertheless, the standard presented in the Queen’s University case is indicative of whether associated communications fall outside the scope of the patent-agent privilege.

 Moreover, be aware that no state bar has recognized a patent-agent privilege.
 As such, in the event that litigation finds its way into the state court, communications with patent agents may be in jeopardy.

-The Queen’s University opinion presented a standard to determine whether a communication with a patent agent is protected under the patent-agent privilege.
-Please note that a confidentiality agreement (non-disclosure agreement) between the patent agent and client cannot prevent none privileged communications from being discovered during litigation.
+The Queen’s University opinion presented a standard to determine whether communication with a patent agent is protected under the patent-agent privilege.
+Please note that a confidentiality agreement (non-disclosure agreement) between the patent agent and client cannot prevent any privileged communications from being discovered during litigation.
 Moreover, this case only relates to whether a patent-agent privilege exists.
-It does not go to the quality of the work product of a patent-agent.
+It does not go to the quality of the work product of a patent agent.
 The existence of a privilege should be one of the considerations as to whether you would want to hire a patent agent versus a patent attorney.